nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. The `GradeCommand` will access the `GradesList` of the specified student and the individual grades specified by the user.
 The `GradesList` is updated, where Reading Assessment 1 and Practical Assessment examinations are updated with the new scores, and the other examinations have the same scores as before.

-The following Sequence Diagram shows the aforementioned steps.
+The following Sequence Diagram summarises the aforementioned steps.
 <img src="images/GradeSequenceDiagram.png" width="574" />

 #### Design considerations

-**Aspect: Should we allow users to determine the examinations:**
+**Aspect: Should we allow users to determine the examinations**
 * **Alternative 1 (current choice): Fix the examinations in the list of grades for every student**
   * Pros: Standardised for every student, without the need to check, create or delete examinations for every student, and easy to implement.
   * Cons: Less freedom for users.
 Unaccounted for unforeseen circumstances (e.g. There is a change in the assessments for the CS1101S module).